aaravnavani/mini-internet-stack/notes2.md

         - Payload = “IP 10.0.0.1 is at MAC 02:00:00:00:00:01.”
     - Only A accepts this response because it is directly addressed to A's MAC

-A updates ARP cache
+5) A updates ARP cache

-Now A can send real data (IP packets wrapped in Ethernet):
+6) Now A can send real data (IP packets wrapped in Ethernet):
     - A builds an ethernet frame with the destination MAC set to B's MAC
     - The payload inside this ethernet frame contains the actual data / IP packet
-    - B then responds appropriatley
+    - B then responds appropriately